ai2cm/fv3net/workflows/argo/README.md

 WARNING: if `submission-count` is greater than 1, the chunk size in time must evenly divide the length of the time dimension for each diagnostic output.

+#### Volumes used by run-fv3gfs template

+Due to some limitations of argo, it is necessary that the entrypoint workflow makes a claim for volumes that are ultimately mounted and used by `run-fv3gfs`.
+The name of these volume can be passed to the `run-fv3gfs` template.
+See the end-to-end test workflow at `tests/end_to_end_integration/argo.yaml` for an example of the volume claims necessary to use `run-fv3gfs`.

 ### Prognostic run report